Alabama Dementia & Memory Care Facilities

 As the demand for memory care services continues to grow in Alabama, the state remains committed to fostering an environment where individuals with dementia and Alzheimer's can receive compassionate and specialized care.
 Families navigating the journey of memory care in Alabama can find reassurance in the availability of these facilities that prioritize the dignity, comfort, and unique needs of their loved ones facing memory-related challenges.

 On this page, you can browse through 263 Alzheimer’s and dementia options in the state of Alabama.
-Dementia and memory care costs in Alabama are $154 per day, which equals to $4,622 per month and $55,464 per year.
+Memory and dementia care costs in Alabama are $154 per day, which equals to $4,622 per month and $55,464 per year.
 The most affordable dementia care locations in Alabama can be found in:

 Other notable affordable memory care locations include Marshall county and Walker county, with daily dementia care costs of $134 and $134 respectively.
 Not sure which option is right for you?
-Call 888 989-7961 for assistance with finding Alabama memory care communities for your loved one.
+Call 888 989-7961 for assistance with finding Alabama dementia and Alzheimer’s care communities for your loved one.

 20 Memory Care Homes in Alabama